IvannKurchenko/blog-data-quality-on-spark/blog/POST_PART_2.md

 print(df.to_string())
 ```

-And the end we can get nice report:
+And at the end we can get this nice report:

 ```text
 Soda evaluation report: